gwebb17/CSharpLiveProject/README.md

 # CSharpLiveProject
 2 week project completing stories for a Theatre company.

+Technologies we interacted with:
+-ASP.Net
+-MVC
+-Entity Framework
+-Bootstrap

 As my final project before completing my courses at The Tech Academy, this entailed utilizing multiple languages, concepts, and interactions between database tables and front-end facing tasks.
 Examples of some of the stories are listed below.

 CREATING ENTITY MODEL